 A more recent report from Business Insider, The Payments Ecosystem, suggests that growth is going to continue at a similar rate over the next five years.

-According to Monetate’s Ecommerce Benchmarks for Q2 2019 report, while mobile sales top eCommerce sales in terms of quantity, desktop sales are still worth significantly more on average.
+According to Monetate’s Ecommerce Benchmarks for Q2 2019 report, while mobile sales top eCommerce sales in terms of quantity, sales made online through desktop payment gateways are still worth significantly more on average.

 Interestingly, the gap between desktop and mobile transaction values is closing worldwide and Monetate’s data indicates that the difference is significantly smaller in the UK than the US and global averages.